Projects with Maculinea butterflies, other social parasites,

 David Nash, Centre for Social Evolution

-I have several possibilities for bachelor or speciale projects available to Copenhagen University students in 2017-18.
+I have several possibilities for bachelor or speciale projects available to Copenhagen University students in 2018-20.
 Most of these will involve either previously collected data or fieldwork with Danish populations of Maculinea alcon (ensianblåfuglen) or Swedish populations of M. alcon and Danish and Swedish populations of M. arion (sortplettetblåfuglen) and related species, butterfly conservation in general, and projects about other social parasites (The microgyne form of the ant Myrmica rubra, and the socially parasitic leaf-cutting ant Acromyrmex insinuator).
-This year there are also possibilities of projects in collaboration with Naturstyrelsen in association with their plans for conservation of Møns Klint and the surrounding area.
-You can see a summary of this in a PDF file (in Danish) here.

 To find out more about the research group and the researchers involved, please see the CSE web site under the "Social Parasitism" theme, or come to talk with me in person.